joelouthan/theologic.us/content/posts/prayers/2020-08-09-am_prayers.md

 Lord, how do I minister to Jason?
 How do I share the gospel with words and my deeds?
 Lord, show me how to love Jason.
 Show me how to bless him.

 Save his soul in this moment.
 Spirit, please do you work.

+Lord bless Molly tonight.
+May she know and love you Father.

 ## City of Norman